Tatwi/QBasic/GAMES/GAME2/Design.md

 - Select Profile: Four blank profiles at the start.
 Player selects one and either moves to the New Profile or the Fleet View screen.
 - New Profile: Get the player name, choose the difficulty level (easy, normal, hard).
 - Fleet View (F5): A list of all the ships in the fleet, five at a time.
 Scrolling with the arrow keys shuffles the visible ships.
 Tab/Enter are used to select a ship.
 Selection moves to the Ship Details screen.
-- Ship Details: Shows the ships upgrades and allows for repairing or dismissing the ship back to the organization's main fleet (it's deleted from the game, but the player gets some money depending on the ship's condition).
+- Ship Details: Shows the ships upgrades and allows for repairing or dismissing the ship back to the organization's main fleet (in exchange for money, depending on the ship's condition).
+Recruiting, leveling, and dismissing ships is a good way to gain reputation and earn money!
 - Mission Browser (F6): A list of 5 available mission.
 Tab/Enter selected.
 Selecting a mission opens the Assignment screen.
 - Assignment: Essentially a spreadsheet of the ships in the fleet, where the player can Tab/Enter select up to five ships per mission.
 The window displays the fuel cost, mission duration, and other stats as the player adds/removes ships.
 Esc returns to the Mission Browser window.
 Tab/Enter selection of the Commit button begins the mission.
 - Debriefing (F4): A list of the ships that have completed missions and are waiting to be debriefed.
 Tab/Enter selecting displays the outcome of the mission, updating the fleet stats.
 - Star Chart (F8): A list of the known star systems and the data the player has gathered about them.
 Numerical data is converted to descriptive words, such as "Combat 177" translating to "Conflict Level: Extreme".
 - Help (F1): Helpful stuff, eh.
 - Pause/Quit (Esc): Save and exit the game or just pause it.
+- Recruitment:  Allows the player to enable the automatic recruitment of new ships during missions.
+- Local Trade: Allows the player to buy and sell goods in their home system.
+This allows the player to have a direct impact on their home system, increasing prosperity and decreasing conflict as the needs of the system are met.

 ### Data Management